urbit/docs/arvo/clay/write.md

 If you have a look in the home of your pier you'll see the `foo.txt` file you created is now gone.

-Here's a breakdown of the `task:clay` we sent:
+Here's a breakdown of the `task` we sent:

 ![delete file diagram](https://pub.m.tinnus-napbus.xyz/delete-file-diagram.png)